top of page

 A not-so-highly-advanced culture wrote the Bible about a highly advanced creator and his angels.

-Could a culture lacking a technological background interpret a submarine as a large fish?
+Perhaps a culture lacking a technological background interprets a submarine as a large fish?

-Is it possible that Elijah took a ride on some sort of aircraft with a fiery exhaust and not a chariot?
+Is it possible that Elijah took a ride on an aircraft with a fiery exhaust and not a chariot?

-Could non-technical people explain or understand technology that they couldn't explain?
+Could non-technical people explain or understand technology that they couldn't comprehend?

 Perhaps she was hit with radiation dust from a nuclear blast and ended up exactly like the Japanese that America bombed in World War II.